Hezkore/hez-gta-re3/README.md

 ## Changes to this fork
 The camera will now have the same vertical speed as horizontal speed.\
 The mouse is generally also slower, which lets you adjust the mouse sensitivity at a fine-granularity level.\
-Particles are no longer affected by framerate.
+Particles are no longer affected by framerate. _(via a dirty fixed rate hack)_

 ## Intro